Data insights

 - Geoscience Australia.

 Participating agencies defined which occupations in their agency were STEM, health and non-STEM.
-They based this either on our methodology or through a self-determined analysis.
+They based this either on the department’s methodology or through a self-determined analysis.

-Agencies also aligned classification levels in the organisation to equivalent levels in the Australian Public Service if they do not use standard APS classifications.
-In some cases classification levels were approximately aligned to reporting broadbands of APS classifications based on publicly available APS classification band descriptors, for the purpose of this exercise.
+Agencies also aligned classification levels in their organisation to equivalent levels in the APS if they do not use standard APS classifications.
+In some cases classification levels were approximately aligned to reporting broadbands of APS classifications based on publicly available APS classification band descriptors.

-Agencies reported numbers of employees who did not identify as man/woman or preferred not to disclose gender.
-These employees are not presented in the analysis due to small sample size.
+Agencies reported numbers of employees who preferred not to disclose gender.
+These employees are not presented in the analysis.

-Some staff in senior positions may be described as being in management or leadership occupations, so may not be captured within STEM.
+Some staff in senior positions may be described as being in management or leadership occupations, so may not be captured in STEM roles/fields in the visualisations above.

 Read more about our methodology and this data.